utkarshkukreti/siphash.rs/README.md

 # SipHash.rs

-This is a simple and fast implementation of the SipHash hashing algorithm.
+SipHash.rs is a fast and efficient implementation of the SipHash hashing algorithm in Rust, but without any dependencies on Rust's runtime.

+By design, it only supports hashing sequential bytes from memory.

-Most importantly, this package does *not* depend on the Rust runtime, so it can be used in freestanding Rust programs (that was the reason I wrote this in first place).
+As it does *not* depend on the Rust runtime, it can be used in freestanding Rust programs, including Kernels.

 ## Performance